AllieStewart/Text-Editor/README.md

 ## Usage
 Simply click on the link and watch the magic happen. </br>
-Link to the website: https://jate-text-editor-ajs-4e1e1edc5b5e.herokuapp.com/ </br>
+Link to the website: OFFLINE </br>

 ## What I Have Learned
 I have learned how PWAs (Progressive Web Applications) function as a client/server setting. </br>